prometheus/prometheus/docs/querying/operators.md

 Operations between vectors attempt to find a matching element in the right-hand side vector for each entry in the left-hand side.
-There are two basic types of matching behavior: One-to-one and many-to-one or one-to-many.
+There are two basic types of matching behavior: One-to-one and many-to-one/one-to-many.

 ### One-to-one vector matches